Optimal transport and unitary orbits in C*-algebras: The classification machine

-\begin{definition} Let $X$ be a compact path-connected metric space.
+\begin{definition} Let $X$ be a compact connected metric space.
 Recall that $X$ is \emph{$K$-contractible} if it has the same $K$-theory as a point.
-Let us say that $X$ is \emph{$K$-planar} if it has the $K$-theory of a subset of the plane, so $K^0(X)\cong\mathbb{Z}$ and $K^1(X)$ is torsion free---see \cite[Proposition 7.5.2]{Higson:2000to}. \end{definition}
+Let us say that $X$ is \emph{$K$-planar} if it has the $K$-theory of a subset of the plane, so $K^0(X)\cong\mathbb{Z}$ and $K^1(X)$ is free and abelian---see \cite[Proposition 7.5.2]{Higson:2000to}. \end{definition}

-\begin{remark} Uniqueness results for unital $^*$-monomorphisms $\varphi,\psi:C(X)\to A$ are typically of the form: $\varphi$ and $\psi$ are approximately unitarily equivalent if and only if \begin{enumerate}[(i)] \item $KL(\varphi)=KL(\psi)$, \item $\varphi$ and $\psi$ agree on algebraic $K_1$, and \item $\tau\circ\varphi = \tau\circ\psi$ for every tracial state $\tau\in T(A)$. \end{enumerate} The assumptions we make on $X$, $A$, $\varphi$ and $\psi$ ensure that agreement on the $K$-theoretic part of the invariant (detailed descriptions of which can be found in \cite[\S2 and\S3]{Matui:2011uq}) holds automatically.
+\begin{remark} Typically, uniqueness results for unital $^*$-monomorphisms $\varphi,\psi\colon C(X)\to A$ are of the following form: $\varphi$ and $\psi$ are approximately unitarily equivalent if and only if \begin{enumerate}[label=(\roman*)] \item $KL(\varphi)=KL(\psi)$, \item $\varphi$ and $\psi$ agree on algebraic $K_1$, and \item $\tau\circ\varphi = \tau\circ\psi$ for every tracial state $\tau\in T(A)$. \end{enumerate} The assumptions we make on $X$, $A$, $\varphi$ and $\psi$ ensure that agreement on the $K$-theoretic part of the invariant (detailed descriptions of which can be found in \cite[\S2 and \S3]{Matui:2011uq}) holds automatically.
 More precisely: \begin{items} \item if $X$ is $K$-planar then $KL(\varphi)=KL(\psi)$ if and only if $K_*(\varphi)=K_*(\psi)$, which is immediate if $\varphi$ and $\psi$ are unital and $K_1$-trivial; \item algebraic $K_1$ becomes redundant if $A$ has real rank zero or $K^1(X)=0$. \end{items} In the sequel, this allows us to isolate and fine-tune the measure-theoretic part of the invariant. \end{remark}

-We first adapt some existence and uniqueness results from the literature to suit our needs.
+First, we adapt some existence and uniqueness results from the literature to suit our needs.
+We have found it convenient to use \cite{Matui:2011uq} as a reference, but this is an ongoing research area and there are many other relevant articles, for example \cite{Gong:2000ys}.